 Brutus enters with several friends; battle-weary, they sit down together to rest.
 Tearfully, Brutus speaks to three different companions—Clitus, Dardanius, and Volumnius—asking each of them in turn to kill him.
 To Volumnius, Brutus explains that Caesar’s ghost has appeared to him again, and that he knows his hour has come.
 They each refuse his request, urging him to keep running from the enemy.
 Brutus declines and bids each of them farewell, explaining that now he only desires rest.
 Finally, he asks Strato to hold Brutus’s sword while Brutus runs upon it.
 Strato agrees, and Brutus kills himself, saying, “Caesar, now rest.
 I killed you half as willingly as I kill myself.”

 Unlike Pindarus when he assisted Cassius’s suicide, Brutus's men are reluctant to participate in his death, showing their esteem for him.
-Brutus's dying words indicate that, unlike Cassius, he kills himself not to avoid the humiliation of capture, but because he believes he deserves death.
+Brutus's dying words indicate that, unlike Cassius, he kills himself not to avoid the humiliation of capture, but because he believes his actions deserve death.
 If his suicide is a just punishment rather than an avoidance of future events, then it could be argued that Brutus does not exactly violate his Stoic belief that suicide is improper.
 Rather, it’s in keeping with Brutus’s honorable principles.

-Even his enemies confirm the difference between Brutus and the other conspirators.
-The closing focus on the ironic difference between Brutus's great virtue and disastrous end provides a good argument for seeing the play as the Tragedy of Brutus, rather than of Caesar.
-Octavius, as the highest-ranking character, speaks the closing lines—he will go on to be the first emperor of the Roman Empire.
+Even Brutus’s enemies affirm the difference between Brutus and the other conspirators.
+The closing focus on the ironic difference between Brutus's great virtue and his disastrous end provides a good argument for seeing the play as the tragedy of Brutus, rather than that of Caesar.
+Octavius, now the highest-ranking character, speaks the closing lines—he will go on to be the first emperor of the Roman Empire.